 April 8, 2017 – October 8, 2017

-American landscapes, painted by contemporary artist Iuna Tinta, will serve as the artistic representation of a bonsai’s indigenous ecosystem.
-Trees from bonsai artists Scott Elser, Michael Hagedorn, Randy Knight, Ryan Neil, & Dan Robinson, all who champion the use of native plants will be showcased alongside the Museum’s own native bonsai to create the largest public exhibition of native American bonsai.
-The combination of tree and landscape will create a vista that imparts the richness, diversity, and beauty of American bonsai as each tree displays the influence of a distinct American bonsai artist from a distinct American landscape.
+American landscapes, painted by contemporary artist Iuna Tinta, serve as artistic representations of a bonsai’s indigenous ecosystem.
+Trees from Pacific Bonsai Museum are joined with those of bonsai artists Scott Elser, Michael Hagedorn, Randy Knight, Ryan Neil, & Dan Robinson, all of whom champion the use of native trees as bonsai.